 Since the lab’s inception, over five million people have participated on our citizen-science platform.
 You can be a citizen scientist too at themusiclab.org.

 All of our papers and preprints are available below.
-For a lighter introduction to our research, here are some links:
+Here are some highlights from recent and not-so-recent media coverage of our work:

 I spoke with Colin Peacock about citizen science, gamification, and music for babies on Radio New Zealand’s Saturday Morning.

 Oliver Whang captured the joy and excitement of our big-team cross-cultural research in his New York Times piece on the sounds of infant-directed speech and song (paper in Nature Human Behaviour).
 We also did some radio: postdoc Courtney Hilton chatted with Michel Martin on NPR’s All Things Considered about the findings, and I spoke with Marco Werman on The World.